szstonelee/redisoo/use.md

 ```

 then in another terminal or machine in the same LAN, run a redis-cli, and try to get a key which is not in memory.

+You can code your specific gRpc middleware for redisoo, like to connect the backend database.

+Or using other language like Python, Java which useing gRpc protocol.
+Check gRpc for more details.